$R$-matrices and the Yang-Baxter equation on GNS representations of C$^{*}$-bialgebras: Abstract

 \section{Abstract}

-A new method of construction of $R$-matrix is given.
+A new construction method of $R$-matrix is given.
 Let $A$ be a C$^{*}$-bialgebra with a comultiplication $\Delta$.
 For two states $\omega$ and $\psi$ of $A$ which satisfy certain conditions, we construct a unitary $R$-matrix $R(\omega,\psi)$ of the C$^{*}$-bialgebra $(A,\Delta)$ on the tensor product of GNS representation spaces associated with $\omega$ and $\psi$.
 The set $\{R(\omega,\psi):\omega,\psi\}$ satisfies a kind of Yang-Baxter equation.
-Furthermore, we show a nontrivial example of such $R$-matrices.
+Furthermore, we show a nontrivial example of such $R$-matrices for a non-quasi-cocommutative C$^{*}$-bialgebra.

 {\bf Mathematics Subject Classifications (2010).} 16T10, 16T25. \\ {\bf Key words.} C$^{*}$-bialgebra, $R$-matrix, Yang-Baxter equation, GNS representation.